Complete transparency with three active-passive-coupled optical resonators

-under the conditions of complete transparency in Eq. (\ref{conditions}), can be proved to be the zero eigenstate of the effective Hamiltonian in Eq. (\ref{Hamiltonian}) with $\kappa_{2}=\text{constant}$; see Appendix C. Similar to the definition for the networks of linearly coupled bosonic modes \cite{ds0}, the mode $\hat{a}_1$ with $A_1=0$, which is decoupled from all possible excitations of $\hat{a}_2$ and $\hat{a}_3$, is regarded as a cavity dark mode.
+under the conditions of complete transparency in Eq. (\ref{conditions}), correspond to the zero eigenstate of the effective Hamiltonian in Eq. (\ref{Hamiltonian}) (see the proof in Appendix C).
+Similar to the definition for a network of linearly coupled bosonic modes \cite{ds0}, the mode $\hat{a}_1$ with $A_1=0$, which is decoupled from all possible excitations of $\hat{a}_2$ and $\hat{a}_3$, is regarded as a cavity dark mode.
 Different from those formed by atom-photon interactions \cite{a-dm01,a-dm02,a-dm03} and optomechanical interaction \cite{om-d1,om-d2}, this cavity dark mode is simply created by the linear couplings between the cavities, together with an optical gain in one of them.
-In this vacuum state $|0\rangle$ of cavity $1$, the pump action $\hat{H}_1=i\sqrt{2\kappa_{ex}}\varepsilon_{p}(\hat{a}_{1}^{\dagger}-\hat{a}_1)$ and the coupling action $\hat{H}_2=-J_1(A_2\hat{a}_1^\dagger+A_2^{\ast}\hat{a}_1)$ from cavity $2$ could affect its photon number (see Appendix C).
+In this vacuum state $|0\rangle$ of cavity $1$, the driving action $\hat{H}_1=i\sqrt{2\kappa_{ex}}\varepsilon_{p}(\hat{a}_{1}^{\dagger}-\hat{a}_1)$ of the transmitted field and the coupling action $\hat{H}_2=-J_1(A_2\hat{a}_1^\dagger+A_2^{\ast}\hat{a}_1)$ from cavity $2$ could affect its photon number (see Appendix C).
 However, one has the exact cancellation

-with $A_2=i\sqrt{2\kappa_{ex}}\varepsilon_p/J_1$ in Eq. (\ref{state}), indicating an absolutely forbidden transition to the excited states of cavity $1$.
+with the stabilized $A_2=i\sqrt{2\kappa_{ex}}\varepsilon_p/J_1$ in Eq. (\ref{state}), indicating an absolutely forbidden transition to the excited states of cavity $1$.
 This perfect cancellation exists for all possible values of the directly involved system parameters ($J_1$ and $\sqrt{2\kappa_{ex}}\varepsilon_{p}$), in contrast to the destructive interference mechanisms in the previously known scenarios of induced transparency.
-Tuning the coupling strength $J_2$ (with the examples on microspheres \cite{microsphere} and microtoroid resonators \cite{coupling}) so that the system goes close to the diagonal line in Fig. 2(a), one will obtain an approximate dark mode in the red-colored region.
-Varying the other coupling $J_1$ will modify the distribution of the approximate dark mode with respect to the detuning $x$, as shown in Fig. 2(b).
-It is seen from the continued fraction form in Eq.
-(5) that no matter how small $J_{1}$ is, there exist the approximate dark modes in the neighborhood of the parameter submanifolds determined by Eq.
+Tuning the coupling strength $J_2$ (with the examples on microspheres \cite{microsphere}, ring resonators \cite{cc-10}, and microtoroid resonators \cite{cc-8,coupling}) so that the system goes close to the diagonal line in Fig. 2(a), one will obtain an approximate vacuum state of cavity $1$.
+Varying the other coupling $J_1$ will modify the distribution of this approximate dark mode with respect to the detuning $x$; see Fig. 2(b).
+The continued fraction form in Eq.
+(5) shows that no matter how small $J_{1}$ is, there exist the approximate dark modes in the neighborhood of the parameter submanifolds determined by Eq.
 (6).